 Theoretical content will be taught through lectures, although students will be encouraged to actively participate in the resolution of examples, complexity computation, etc. During problem sessions, a list of exercises will be resolved.
 Students are encouraged to solve the problems on their own in advance.
 Students will also be encouraged to present their own solutions in class.
-During seminar sessions, topics related to the lectures will be studied in depth.
-These include the presentation of real cases and the development of a project relating web pages and graph theory.
+In the seminars, related topics will be discussed in depth: several exercises will be carried out on algorithms explained in theory applied to real cases and in a practical format.
 Campus Virtual will be used for communication between lecturers and students (material, updates, announcements, etc.).